The Top 10 Ways to Create a Perfect ‘About Us’or 'About Me' Page

 Very often visitors to your About page have already decided they want to buy whatever you are selling.
 This could be a membership subscription, a product or service, a download or advertising space.
 They just need to convince themselves that you will deliver what your website is promising.

-If your About page is written well it will provide this reassurance and by the time they reach the end they are ready to buy … so make it easy for them to do so!
-Give them the opportunity to buy there and then!
+If your About page is written well it will provide this reassurance and by the time they reach the

 Some good ‘About’ pages:

-The About Us page on many websites is an after thought slung together just before launch.
-This is a mistake.
+The About Us page on many websites is an

 This single page can be the difference between success and failure.

 Online success is based on building trust.
 Trust is built between people.
-Your ‘About’ page is your best opportunity to personalise your site and give it a face.
+Your ‘About’ page is your best opportunity to

 Write it carefully and use it wisely.